Mad Max Beyond Thunderdome: Plot

 Warrior girl Savannah Nix finds Max near death and heals him.
-Her home, "Planet Erf," is an oasis populated by a primitive tribe of teenagers and children.
+Her home "Planet Erf" is an oasis populated by a primitive tribe of teenagers and children known as the "Waiting Ones".
 The children are descended from survivors of a crashed Qantas Boeing 747, some of whom left to seek help and never returned.
 They believe Max is the pilot, "Captain Walker", come to fix the aeroplane and fly them to the fabled "Tomorrow-morrow Land".
 Max denies he is Walker and insists there is no longer any civilisation like that in their stories.
 Disillusioned, some teenagers and children led by Savannah want to attempt the journey to Bartertown, but Max stops them and has them tied up, saying everyone should go on living in the oasis.

 During the night, the separatists escape.
 Max agrees to bring them back, taking some members of the tribe along.
 However, both parties are in bad shape by the time he catches up.
 Out of supplies, Max is forced to lead the contingent back to Bartertown.

-The combined group sneaks into Underworld and, with Pig Killer's help, frees Master and escapes in a modified truck along train tracks, destroying the refinery and most of Bartertown in the process.
+The combined group sneaks into Underworld.
+With Pig Killer's help, the combined group frees Master and escapes in a modified truck along train tracks, destroying the refinery and most of Bartertown in the process.
 Aunty orders her forces to pursue and retrieve Master.
 Max and his group do their best to fight off the attackers.
 They come across Jedediah and his son, whom Max coerces into providing a ride in their aeroplane.
-With the approach of Aunty's army shortening the runway, Max gets in his vehicle, which a child stole from their pursuers, and crashes it into the oncoming attackers to create an opening so the plane can take off.
+With the approach of Aunty's army shortening the runway, Max gets in his vehicle which a child stole from their pursuers and crashes it into the oncoming attackers to create an opening so the plane can take off.
 Injured and alone, Max is spared by an impressed Aunty who leaves to rebuild Bartertown.

-Jedediah flies Master, Pig Killer, and the separatists to the ruins of Sydney.
+Jedediah flies Master, Pig Killer, and the separatists to the sand-covered ruins of Sydney.
 Years later, they have established a community with other wanderers.
-While they attempt to rediscover the knowledge of the pre-apocalyptic world, each night Savannah recites the story of their journey, and they light up the city as a beacon for Max or any other travellers to follow.
+While they attempt to rediscover the knowledge of the pre-apocalyptic world, each night Savannah recites the story of their journey and they light up the city as a beacon for Max or any other travellers to follow.
 Meanwhile, Max wanders in the Wasteland alone.